 - Generating leads for your business.

-For example, in the marketing world — webinars are primarily used for lead generation.
+In the marketing world — the main use for webinars is lead generation.

-The online webinar above was recorded live the first time and now lives as a recording on our website driving new leads on a daily basis.
+This was a live webinar the first time but now lives as a pre-recorded webinar that generates new leads for us on a daily basis.

-Drift leverages webinars for multiple purposes ranging from engaging new and current customers, establishing credibility in the industry as well as collaborating with other SaaS companies.
+Drift leverages webinars for multiple purposes ranging from educating new and current customers, establishing thought leadership, and collaborating with other SaaS companies.

-Webinars are also used extensively in online education or eLearning.
-As an educator, your ability to reach students expands dramatically allowing you to teach a lot more students from the comfort of your own home.
+Webinars are also used extensively in eLearning.
+As an educator, your ability to reach more students expands dramatically.
+Right from the comfort of your home.

-Here’s an example of how HBR approaches webinars for education:
+Here’s an example of how HBR approaches educational webinars:

 After reading this guide in its entirety, you’ll have a better understanding on how to replicate their approach to webinars for your own institution or classroom.